MLB's January Standoff: Why 13 Top Free Agents Are Still Waiting

 Tucker’s Trade Fallout

 Kyle Tucker’s path to free agency came through a trade from Houston rather than a contract decision.
 The Astros dealt their star outfielder rather than risk losing him for nothing, and Tucker earned his fourth straight All-Star selection in his new home.
-The 28-year-old hit .266/.377/.464 with 22 home runs, 73 RBI, and 25 stolen bases.
+The 28-year-old hit .266/.377/.464 with 22 home runs, 73 RBI, and 25 stolen bases, per Baseball Reference.
 Those numbers represent elite production from a player still in his prime.

 Tucker should be the most sought-after position player on the market.
 His combination of contact, power, plate discipline, and speed is rare.
 He plays a premium defensive position well.
 He’s young enough to provide value deep into any contract he signs.
 On paper, Tucker is exactly the type of player teams should be competing to acquire.
 The bidding war hasn’t materialized.